Last updated on

 What you can do instead is entice customers with deals, discounts and lead magnets to get them to buy more from you.

-Their value metric (the key feature to set the price on) is the size of the subscriber list.
+That's why Mailchimp's primary value metric (the key feature to set the price on) is the size of the subscriber list.
 They make it plainly understood that you only have to pay more if your list grows.

 All your marketing and sales efforts finally lead a customer to your pricing page.
-If it is designed like mailchimp’s, i.e easy to navigate and easy to understand, you can expect to see more prospects turn into customers.
+If it is designed like Mailchimp’s, i.e easy to navigate and easy to understand, you can expect to see more prospects turn into customers.

 Again, if you’re in the business of selling a core product online, these steps are easily replicable to make your user’s journey smooth.